vesk4000/bm/_posts/2016-05-04-how-to-earn-bitcoin.md

 <h3 id="intro"> Introduction to Earning in Bitcoin</h3>

 Bitcoin is the most popular digital currency in the world today.
 It is built using very complicated cryptographic principles, and supported by countless individuals and companies from all around the world.
 By early 2016, total Bitcoin market capitalization had crossed USD 7 Billion, making it almost as valuable as the GDP of a small country like Bahamas.
+All the other digital currencies together do not constitute even 20% of Bitcoin's market capitalization, underlining the its dominance and importance in the world of digital currencies.

-With such a huge amount of world's capital available in the form of Bitcoins, opportunities to earn bitcoins are increasing by the day.
-In this article we will discuss these same opportunities to earn bitcoins.
+With such a huge amount of world's capital available in the form of Bitcoins, the number and types of opportunities to earn in bitcoins are increasing by the day.
+In this article we will discuss such opportunities that help us earn bitcoins.

 We will start with the easiest, or the one that is applicable for the maximum number of people, and then move to the tougher ones.
 In the end we will cover earning bitcoins by mining.
-It definitely is not an easy way to earn bitcoins, but we do have a number of easier ones we will discuss first.
+Bitcoin mining is not an easy way to earn bitcoins, but we do have a number of easier ones we will discuss first.
 So lets start with 'earning bitcoins by offering your services'

 <h3 id="wrk">Work for Bitcoin</h3>

 Perhaps the easiest way to earn bitcoins is to work online or in real life for bitcoins.
 Because of the huge size of the bitcoin eco-system, a number of such opportunities and jobs are available.
-With Billions of dollars invested in Bitcoin by tens of thousands of people, there is a real market in Bitcoin that has jobs for freelancers, software developers, writers, and other who get paid in bitcoins for their services.
+With Billions of dollars invested in Bitcoin by tens of thousands of people, there is a real market in Bitcoin, where you can find jobs for freelancers, software developers, writers, and others who get paid in bitcoins for their services.

 Software development, writing, design, making websites or apps, audio transcription, are some of the most active types of jobs.
 You can easily discover the types of jobs by going over the more popular job boards for bitcoin related work.
-You can look for jobs on the following job boards or forums:
+The following job boards or forums are some of the best places to look for such jobs or gigs:

 * reddit.com/r/jobs4bitcoins